 Without them?
-It’s highly unlikely you or them will experience any transformation or deeper healing.
+It’s highly unlikely you or they will experience any transformation or deeper healing.
 In which case, don’t keep waiting around, or fooling yourself that change is on the way.

-But do remember: You have all the time in world.
+But do remember: You have all the time in the world.
 Every single day brings you more and more time.
 Just take a look at how you choose to use it.